Coordinating Effective Accommodations for Deaf Students in College

 Create a straightforward feedback mechanism with multiple submission channels, making it easy for students to provide input.
 Share feedback forms on the disability services office website, include links in email responses, and provide paper copies for students who prefer that method.

-Coordinating effective accommodations and services involves a variety of components to ensure equitable and accessible experiences for deaf students.
+Coordinating effective accommodations and services involves a variety of components to ensure welcoming and accessible experiences for deaf students.
 A systematic approach that prioritizes lived experiences of deaf students and fosters campus-wide awareness sets the foundation for meaningful access and a supportive environment for all students.

 Learn more about Coordinating Services or take the 1-hr online module, Coordinating Services for Deaf Students.